Bandit (film series)

-Bandit is a 1994 American action comedy television series based on the Smokey and the Bandit franchise.
-All four episodes – Bandit Goes Country, Bandit Bandit, Beauty and the Bandit and Bandit's Silver Angel – were produced for Universal Television's Action Pack programming block from original Smokey and the Bandit director/writer Hal Needham.
+Bandit is a 1994 American action comedy television series directed by Hal Needham and produced by Universal Television for the Action Pack programming block, starring Brian Bloom as the son of Bo "Bandit" Darville, and Brian Krause as Lynn.
+It is the fourth installment in the Smokey and the Bandit franchise.
+The show premiered on January 30, and its last episode aired on April 10, 1994.

-Brian Bloom stars as a younger version of Bo "Bandit" Darville, the character originated by Burt Reynolds in Smokey and the Bandit (1977) and Smokey and the Bandit II (1980).
-The series serves as a reboot set in 1994.
-Instead using the then newly released fourth generation Pontiac Trans Am at the time, the car featured as "Bandit One" in this series is a Dodge Stealth, while the original Smokey and the Bandit trilogy introduced two generations of the Pontiac Trans Am, Smokey and the Bandit I and II both featured a second-generation Trans Am while Smokey and the Bandit III (1983) featured a third-generation Trans Am.
+The series serves as a standalone sequel to Smokey and the Bandit Part 3 (1983) and a reboot set in 1994.
+Instead using the then newly released fourth generation Pontiac Trans Am at the time, the car featured as "Bandit One" in this series is a Dodge Stealth, while the original Smokey and the Bandit trilogy introduced two generations of the Pontiac Trans Am, the first two films both featured a second-generation Trans Am, while the third film featured a third-generation Trans Am.

 The show's hit theme song "Another Dream Away" was performed by country music singer Dawn Sears.
 Sears is also featured in the opening title sequence performing the song while playing her guitar.